-Hinshaw, a Republican, was the representative for California's 40th congressional district from 1975 to 1976.
+Hinshaw was the representative for California’s 40th congressional district and was a Republican.
+He served from 1975 to 1976.

 Hinshaw is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Hinshaw sponsored and cosponsored.
 See full analysis methodology.

 Hinshaw sponsored bills primarily in these issue areas: